Nimmo-san/data-pipeline/README.md

 ---

 ## Overview
-This project is an ETL (Extract, Transform, Load) pipeline that collects weather data from an external API, stores it in a SQLite database, and visualizes it using Python libraries.
+This project is an ETL (Extract, Transform, Load) pipeline that collects weather data from an external API, stores it in a SQLite database, and visualises it using Python libraries.

-The pipeline collects weather parameters like temperature, pressure, humidity, and wind data from multiple cities, and stores them for historical analysis and visualization.
+The pipeline collects weather parameters like temperature, pressure, humidity, and wind data from multiple cities, and stores them for historical analysis and visualisation.

 ---